 √ 21 Hour NCBTMB Approved CE's upon test completion.

 - You learn about spinal-neural-soft tissue relationships and how they cause pain, spasm, and neurological deficits.

 - You learn how DO's and DC's evaluate and diagnose conditions.

-- How to assess chief complaints.
+- Learn how to assess and treat chief complaints.

 - How to safely and effectively treat sprain-strain/whiplash injuries.